josh-stillman/devops-for-typescript-devs/README.md

 - Go to the Objects tab and click upload.
 - Click add files, and upload everything from the `/out` directory.
   - If you choose upload entire directory instead, you'll have every file prefixed with the directory name.
-- Click add folder and upload the `/_next` folder in `/out`.
+- Click add folder and upload the `/_next` subdirectory folder in `/out`.
 - After uploading, click on the `index.html` object, then click the Object URL link (something like `https://s3.amazonaws.com/jss.computer/index.html`).
-We're officially on the Internet!
+We're officially on the Internet! 🎉

 ## Enable Static Website Hosting

-- We'll setup s3 to host our website.
+- We'll setup s3 to host our website directly at first.
 In the bucket properties tab, scroll down to the bottom and edit the Static website hosting property.
 - Click enable.
+- Choose `index.html` for the index document (go figure), and choose `404.html` as the error page.  `404.html` is the 404 page automatically generated by Next.

 ![enable static hosting](assets/enable-static-hosting.png)

-- Choose `index.html` for the index document (go figure), and choose `404.html` as the error page.  `404.html` is the 404 page automatically generated by Next.
 - Back in the bucket properties tab, go to the URL in the static website hosting section (should be something like `http://test-jss-computer.s3-website-us-east-1.amazonaws.com`).

 Kick the tires a bit here.
 You'll see that linking between our pages works.
 But refreshing at `/foo` doesn't work, and we get the 404 page (we'll fix this).
 Try going to a nonexistent page and you should correctly see the 404 page.

 Cool!
 We've got a website up, but there are a lot of improvements left.
 We're on http instead of https, and our browser says our site isn't secure.
 The url is pretty gross.
-We had to manually upload the files.
-And the files are only hosted in one AWS region rather than globally.
-Let's fix all that!
+The files are only hosted in one AWS region rather than globally.
+And we had to manually upload the files.
+Let's fix all that stuff!

 # Setup the AWS CLI